 Organizations focus on several components to drive success—delivering a great product or service, attracting top talent, marketing effectively, staying ahead of industry trends.
-At the operational level, document management is key to moving your business forward.
+At the operational level, document management software is key to moving your business forward.
 No matter how large or small your company may be, electronic documents can pile up, creating confusion and clutter that can bring workflow to a standstill.

 You know you need an electronic document management system to stay on top of things.
 But how do you choose the right one, and how can you be sure you’re getting the most out of it?